 As the Jewellery Quarter continues to evolve, a key concern will be the careful design of the spaces between buildings, including the public and private realms, both of which have been long valued locally for their quality and aesthetics.
 The preservation and restoration of this traditional fabric within the public realm is a priority.
 Surviving paved surfaces and fine examples of historic street furniture are particularly significant features.

-The increasing attractiveness of the Quarter as a place to live and work brings with it opportunity for the creation of new amenities.
-Designers are encouraged to be aspirational with the layout and landscaping of schemes, taking approaches that are simultaneously contextual to the Quarter and innovative in their desire to establish exciting new spaces, both public and private.
+The increasing attractiveness of the Jewellery Quarter as a place to live and work brings with it opportunity for the creation of new amenities.
+Designers are encouraged to be aspirational with the layout and landscaping of schemes, taking approaches that are simultaneously contextual to the Jewellery Quarter and innovative in their desire to establish exciting new spaces, both public and private.

-- All interventions within the Jewellery Quarter, whether through new development, refurbishment, or public works will preserve and enhance the long-standing and pervasive quality of the area's public and private realm. - New development will be creative in the application of traditional materials in contemporary fashions when applied within the private realm and public open spaces.
-Whilst the traditional palette will be referenced, imagination in its application will be welcomed. - All new interventions will embody high standards of sustainability.
-Material selection will adhere to ethical and sustainable supply criteria, with a strong preference for materials of domestic origin. - As a vibrant part of Birmingham as a biophilic city, new public and private spaces will take opportunities to incorporate high-quality and contextual soft landscaping, enhancing amenity and biodiversity benefits. - Improved management of existing assets will be implemented to support the aspirations of the Jewellery Quarter Biodiversity Strategy. - Wherever possible, the work and creativity of artists will be engaged in shaping spaces, both new and old.
+- All interventions within the Jewellery Quarter, whether through new development, refurbishment, or public works will preserve and enhance the longstanding and pervasive quality of the area's public and private realm. - New development will be creative in the application of traditional materials in contemporary fashions when applied within the private realm and public open spaces.
+Whilst the traditional palette will be referenced, imagination in its application will be welcomed.

+- All new interventions will embody high standards of sustainability.
+Material selection will adhere to ethical and sustainable supply criteria, with a strong preference for materials of domestic origin. - As a vibrant part of Birmingham as a biophilic city, new public and private spaces will take opportunities to incorporate high-quality and contextual soft landscaping, enhancing amenity and biodiversity benefits. - Improved management of existing assets will be implemented to support the aspirations of the Jewellery Quarter Biodiversity Strategy. - Wherever possible, the work and creativity of artists will be engaged in shaping spaces, both new and old. - Spaces between buildings should be designed as to avoid unsafe places and dark, hostile environments, taking account of the 'Secured by Design' guidance.